influxdata/docs-v2/content/v2.0/query-data/flux/guides/custom-functions.md

 30
 ```

-## Functions that manipulate pipe-forwarded data
+## Functions that manipulate piped-forward data
-Most Flux functions manipulate data pipe-forwarded into the function.
+Most Flux functions manipulate data piped-forward into the function.
-In order for a custom function to process pipe-forwarded data, one of the function
+In order for a custom function to process piped-forward data, one of the function
 parameters must capture the input tables using the `<-` pipe-receive expression.

 In the example below, the `tables` parameter is assigned to the `<-` expression,
-which represents all data pipe-forwarded into the function.
+which represents all data piped-forward into the function.
-`tables` is then pipe-forwarded into other operations in the function definition.
+`tables` is then piped-forward into other operations in the function definition.

 ```js
 functionName = (tables=<-) => tables |> functionOperations